anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <p align="center"><b>Figure 1-2:</b> Hardware layers terminology</p>

 - **Physical Network Function (PNF)**: Implementation of a network function via tightly coupled dedicated hardware and software system.
 NOTE: it is a physical NFVi resource with the NF software.
--	**Hardware resources**: Compute/Storage/Network hardware resources on which the NFVi platform software runs
+-	**Hardware resources**: Compute/Storage/Network hardware resources on which the NFVI platform software runs
--	**External Network**: External networks provide network connectivity for an NFVI tenant to resources outside of the tenant space.
 - **NFVI Hardware Profile**: defines the behaviour, capabilities and metrics provided by an NFVI Hardware Layer.
   - **Host Profile**: is another term for a **NFVI hardware profile**.
 - **NFVI Hardware Configuration**: is a set of settings (Key:Value) that are applied to NFVI HW layers on behalf of their corresponding NFVI HW Profile.